 Funbrain has math games, reading games, and videos that kids can explore.
 They provide content for all grades.

-With a focus on the most challenging topics for kids, Turtlediary has a range of games.
-From games on money to addition-subtraction, there is a wide variety of games for the little ones.
+With a focus on the most challenging topics for kids, Turtle Diary has a range of interactive games to enhance the understanding of essential concepts and make learning fun.

 Math Playground has games for kids of grades K-6 and covers all major topics.

 From zombie games to monkey pirates digging for treasure, games on Math4Children have the most vivid settings.
-If your children are in K-7 grades, you can explore the platform and find the games that your kids will love.
-Most of the games are in multiple-choice questions format.
+With content available for grades K-7, they offer games that your kids will enjoy greatly.
+Most of the games are posed as multiple-choice questions.

 Best Math Games for Grades K-5

-Picking out the best games in the sea of math games isn’t the most pleasant task.
+Picking out the best games in a sea of math games isn’t the most pleasant task.

-But we have got you covered!
-Here are some of the shortlisted best math games for grades K-5.
-All these games will be a great place to start your kids’ adventure of becoming fearless learning ninjas!
+But we’ve got you covered!
+Here are some of the best math games for grades K-5 that we have shortlisted.
+All these games will be a great place to start off your kids’ journey into becoming fearless learning ninjas!

 You are just a free sign-up away from letting your kids explore the world of 2-D shapes.
 “The Shapes at the Amusement Park” game by SplashLearn will help your children identify shapes and their attributes in the most fun and pleasant way.

 It is an excellent game if you want your kid to understand patterns.
-Engaging visuals, chicken moves, and peppy music are just what kids need to enjoy.
+Engaging visuals, chicken moves, and peppy music are just what kids need to enjoy learning.

 Do you want your kids to ace addition within 10?

-The “Peg+Cat The Perfect 10 Problem” game is just the game for them.
-With the unusual premise and catchy performances, they will surely love this game.
+Then the “Peg+Cat The Perfect 10 Problem” game is just the game for them.
+With the unusual premise and catchy performances, they will surely love this one.

-Are your kids struggling with understanding place value?
+Are your kids struggling to understand place values?
 Then help them understand it with the “Kitten Race Place Value” game.
 Kids may not get it right in the first go, but consistent practice will make their kitten win the race while your kids win at math.

-Time is a topic many kids struggle with, but what if your kids had to set the time on their own?
-Wouldn’t they be curious which hand goes where and why?
-In “Clockworks” game, children don’t have to identify time on the clock but set the given time.
+Time is a topic that many kids have a hard time grasping, but what if your kids had to set the clocks on their own?
+Wouldn’t they be curious about which hand goes where and why?
+In the game “Clockworks”, children don’t have to identify time on the clock but set the given time.
 If your kids are kinesthetic learners, this is the place to go.

 Number Lines can be confusing for kids.
-And fractions on a number line may even be more confusing.
-“Hit the Unit Fraction” game is the perfect ground where your kids can practice identifying fractions on a number line.
+And fractions on a number line may even be more puzzling.
+“Hit the Unit Fraction” is the perfect game for your kids to practice identifying fractions on a number line.
 On most platforms, the division of the number line is restricted to 10 parts.
-But, in this game, the number line can be divided into any number of parts, so that kids learn the basics rather than learning a formula.
+But, in this game, the number line can be divided into any number of parts so that kids learn the basics rather than learning a formula.

-Fractions can be a tricky concept for kids.
+Fractions can be tricky.
 Not getting the principles right can make it a lifelong disaster.
-Here is where the “Tony’s Fractions Pizza Shop” game comes in handy.
-Children have to get each Pizza order right and to do so they need to understand fractions.
+Here is where “Tony’s Fractions Pizza Shop” comes in handy.
+Children have to get each pizza order right and to do so, they need to understand fractions.
 Once your kids play this game, they can sail the fractions ship quite smoothly 🚢.

 Financial literacy is a life skill children ought to learn.
-The “Cash Out” game can help kids develop the right kind of financial literacy at their level.
-In the game, kids receive money and give the correct change, just like in real life.
+“Cash Out” can help kids develop the right kind of financial literacy at their level.
+In the game, kids receive money and give back the correct change, just like in real life.

-Just like fractions, Decimal Numbers are also a little difficult for kids to understand.
+Just like fractions, decimal numbers are also a tad difficult for kids to understand.
 A small decimal point can be a huge hindrance to your kid’s understanding of numbers.
-With the “Stranded” game on SplashLearn, they can brush up their decimal skills in an adventurous way.
-Your fearless learning ninja can defeat the dot just like that.
+With “Stranded”, a game on SplashLearn, they can brush up their decimal skills through an adventure.
+Your fearless learning ninja can defeat the dot in a jiffy.

 Kids associate games with fun.
 The engaging and interactive visuals in games keep their minds fully engrossed and engaged.
 Therefore, introducing math with these games on math websites will help them associate learning with fun and bid adieu to the anxiety blues.
 When the mind is fully engaged, we tend to remain calm, relaxed, and fully enjoy the moment.

-It might not be the case that your kid is anxious about math.
+Perhaps your kid isn’t anxious about math.
 But sometimes, when they are not able to fully grasp a concept, they lose interest.
-This makes them repulsive towards that subject.
+This can quickly put them off the subject.

 The essence of gaming is participation and as there is total involvement, kids tend to understand concepts better and practice math more often with games.